|GPS:||41.221, -81.7 Google Map · Climbing Area Map|

 The sense of adventure present in the serenity in the environment, seek adventure.
 The climbs here are ~30 feet high, there is a old soul to this area, we seek to embody Leave No Trace ethics here.

 Whipps is a traditional low chalk and top rope area.
 Areas under overhangs that are sheltered from rain need extra care when it comes to chalk usage.
 Use the minimum needed and please take a little time to clean up before you leave.
 Tick marks should be removed wherever they are used, before you move on to the next area.
 There are climbers who still want to figure the route out on their own, without tick marks to map the way for them.
 Please be considerate and remove tick marks.
 A chalk ball inside your chalk bag with no loose chalk is highly recommended others still climb with no chalk.

 Regarding the glue-in anchors: Whipps is a top rope area.
-Years before the OCC was created, the Metroparks chopped bolts here.
-One reason was the character of the soft Sharon Conglomerate Sandstone especially when wet and the other was a 'policy issue.'
-Glue-in bolts and anchors excel in softer rock found in places like the Red River Gorge, allowing more secure placements than expansion bolts.
+Years before the OCC was created, your fellow climbers chopped bolts here.
+One reason was the character of the soft Sharon Conglomerate Sandstone especially when wet and the other was a ethics or 'policy issue.'

 Whipps is Sharon Conglomerate stone and is similar rock to the Red, which is Corbin sandstone.
 For beginners, Corbin stone has a significantly dense shell and is known to be "butter like" under the shell.
 Sharon conglomerate doesn't have this granularity but is equally fragile on the external covering.